SimonChung2/SimonChung2/README.md

 - 🌱 I’m currently learning **TypeScript**

-- 👯 I’m looking to collaborate on **Practical Projects That Solve a Problem**
+- 👯 I’m looking to collaborate on **Projects That Solve a Problem**

 - 👨‍💻 All of my projects are available at [www.simon-chung.com](www.simon-chung.com)